beyond-the-cloud-dev/soql-lib/website/docs/api/soql.md

 count(SObjectField field)
 ```

-**Note!** To avoid the 'Field must be grouped or aggregated' error, any default fields will be automatically removed.
-For example, in the query `SELECT Id, Name, COUNT(Id) FROM Account`, the `Id` and `Name` fields will be removed.
+**Note!** To avoid the `Field must be grouped or aggregated` error, any default fields will be automatically removed.

 You can still specify additional fields, but they should be placed after the COUNT() function in the SELECT statement.